Compare workers’ comp rates by state

 What states have the lowest (and highest) workers’ compensation costs for employers?

 The National Academy of Social Insurance recently published a study that compares employer workers’ compensation costs by state in 2020 (the most recent year with available data).

 The methods used for estimating employer costs vary based on whether insurance is provided by a private carrier or state fund, and several factors are used to calculate costs by state.

 - Total premiums and deductibles paid to private insurers or state funds

 - Benefits paid by employers

 - Payments to special funds such as second injury funds

 - Employers’ administrative costs

-The report shows a downward trend in employers’ overall workers’ comp costs.
-The costs per $100 in covered wages declined in 50 of 51 jurisdictions, compared to decreases for 45 states in last year’s report and 39 in the year’s prior.
+The report [PDF] shows a downward trend in employers’ overall workers’ comp costs.
+The costs per $100 in covered wages decreased in every state between 2016 and 2020.